Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

 shows a solid $j$-string that blocks $i$-strings.
 The first few free $i$-parking positions are illustrated by dotted and colored strings.
 The third parking position $x_{1}-3\varepsilon$ is occupied by a ghost $k$-string, and the tenth position is occupied by a red $\rho$-string.
 All other positions are free. \end{Example}

-\begin{Definition} A $i$-parking position for a $j$-string is \emph{admissible} if it is the rightmost free parking position such that if an $i$-string is placed in this position, then the $i$ and $j$ strings can be pulled arbitrarily close to one another, in some neighborhood containing no other strings, using only isotopies and honest Reidemeister II relations.
+\begin{Definition} If a $j$-string blocks $i$-strings, then an $i$-parking position for a $j$-string is \emph{admissible} if it is the rightmost free parking position such that if an $i$-string is placed in this position, then the $i$ and $j$ strings can be pulled arbitrarily close to one another, in some neighborhood containing no other strings, using only isotopies and honest Reidemeister II relations.

 If an $i$-string is in an admissible parking position for a $j$-string, then the $i$-string is \emph{blocked} by the $j$-string.
 More generally, a $i$-string is blocked by a $j$-string if its solid or ghost string is blocked by the $j$-string.
 We extend being blocked transitively, so that if an $i_{k+1}$-string is blocked by an $i_{k}$-string, for $1\leq k<m$, then the $i_{m}$-string is blocked by the $i_{1}$-string. \end{Definition}